mikhailkfv/bspwm/README.md

 The *spiral* automatic scheme generates window spirals that rotate clockwise (resp. anti-clockwise) if the insertion point is the first (resp. second) child of its parent.

+## Window Swallowing Patch
+There is a window swallowing script for bspwm, but I thought it was buggy, so it felt right to patch the feature into the WM itself.
+Windows can be marked as terminals using bspc rules: `bspc rule -a urxvt term=on`.
+Any window spawned by a child process of a terminal (unless the terminal is swallowing something itself) will "swallow" that terminal and hide it.
+When the swallowing window is closed, the swallowed terminal will become visible again.
+Certain windows can be excepted from swallowing their terminals, also using bspc rules: `bspc rule -a mpv noswallow=on`.

 ## Supported protocols and standards